ushnisha/sudoku-js/README.md

 ## Features:

-* Load a difficult puzzle from a sample set
+* Load a difficult puzzle from a sample set or import user list (refer to file sudokuList.json for import format of sudokus)

 * Reset the puzzle to start over if you have made a mistake